numblio/.github/profile/README.md

 # Welcome to Numblio! 🎉📊

-**Numblio** is an innovative, gamified learning platform developed by **NCLE™ Solutions**.
+**Numblio** is an innovative, gamified learning platform developed by **@nclesolutions**.
 Our mission is to make learning math fun and interactive for users of all ages, whether you’re a young student or a lifelong learner.
 With **Numblio**, users can improve their arithmetic skills through challenges, levels, and rewards, all while having a great time! 🚀

 ## Our Vision 🌍
 At Numblio, we believe that **learning should be enjoyable and motivating**.
 Math is an essential life skill, and we’ve designed Numblio to: